cvent/homebrew-tap/README.md

 # homebrew-tap
-Homebrew formulae that allows installation of Cvent tools through the Homebrew package manager.
+Homebrew formulae that allows installation of Cvent tools, and specific versions of third party tools, through the Homebrew package manager.